Sports periodization: History

 Russian physiologist Leo Matveyev and Romanian sport scientist Tudor Bompa expanded and further organized the periodization model.
 Matveyev is regarded as one of the first to demonstrate a formalized model of periodization around 1964.
 He analysed the results of the Soviet athletes of the 1952 and 1956 summer Olympics and compared successful and not so successful athletes and their training schedules.
 From these training plans periodized schedules were developed for the 1960 Olympics.
 With the success of the Soviet athletes, Matveyev's plans were spread all over the Eastern Bloc in their annual coordination meetings.
 In the United States in 1979, J. Garhammer published one the first articles relating to periodization of strengthing training in athletes.
-Around that same time, James “Doc” Counsilman, at the University of Indiana, talked about the periodization training that he has been using for years with swimmers.
-From there it also spread to Romania, where Tudor Bompa developed the system further.
-In the 1968 it was used for the first time in the GDR and in 1972 in West Germany.
-After the fall of the Soviet Union, periodization started to become modified.
-While Matveyev followed Pavlov and assumed that everybody should use the same periodization, individualised systems, using more and more biological data, were introduced.
+Around that same time, James 'Doc' Counsilman, at the University of Indiana, talked about the periodization training that he has been using for years with swimmers.

-Periodic training systems typically divide time up into three types of cycles: microcycle, mesocycle, and macrocycle.
-The microcycle is generally up to 7 days.
-The mesocycle may be anywhere from 2 weeks to a few months, but is typically a month.
-A macrocycle refers to the overall training period, usually representing a year or two.
-There are longer cycles as well for the Olympian, being 4 or 8 years, and the career plan which is usually only considered for Olympians and professional athletes.
+In 1988, Grigori Goldstein, a Soviet defector shared information about periodization with American strength and conditioning coaches, including Johnny Parker.
+This information was published in the 2018 book The System: Soviet Periodization Adapted For the American Strength Coach.

 Theory of planning

-Training should be organized and planned in advance of a competition or performance.
-It should consider the athlete's potential, their performance in tests or competition, and calendar of competition.
-It has to be simple, suggestive, and above all flexible as its content can be modified to meet the athletes rate of progress.
+Periodic training systems typically divide time up into three types of cycles: microcycle, mesocycle, and macrocycle.